-Cher Hale, who writes about learning Italian over at the Iceberg Project shares five awesomely creative grammar games that you can use to level-up your language in no time.
+Cher Hale, who writes about learning Italian over at the Iceberg Project shares five awesomely creative grammar games for adults that you can use to level up your language in no time.

 I like this post because it forces you to get your head out of the textbooks.
 And start using grammar for all the right reasons.

 Dammit, I wish I'd thought of this post! 🙂

 Take it away, Cher…

 By the way, if you want to learn grammar and get fluent in your target language through stories, not rules, try one of my Uncovered courses for 7 days, for free.

 What if I told you that learning grammar doesn’t have to be boring?
 Yup, despite what the grammar villain might whisper in your ear.